matheuscscp/pimenta-judge/README.md

 # pimenta-judge
-ACM ICPC contest system for small competitions made in C++ to run on GNU/Linux.
+ACM ICPC contest system for GNU/Linux.

 The currently supported programming languages are: